Current Student Doctoral Program

 • Instructure Canvas is the official learning management system (LMS), however, it may not be the only one you encounter in Learning Technologies.
 Because part of our purview as a department is learning about, using, and studying a variety learning management systems, you may have courses in different systems ranging from Moodle to Schoology over the course of your time in the program.

-• The link for you to access Canvas is https://unt.instructure.com and your courses should automatically populate as your instructors make them active.
+• The link for you to access Canvas is unt.instructure.com.
+Your courses should automatically populate as your instructors make them active.
 You will login with your EUID and password.

 • Coursework will often be submitted through Canvas, though some instructors will ask you to send by email or through another system.